FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Learning Objectives

 - Understand what a mark-up language is and the function of HTML on the web
-- Install a text editor (eg. Sublime Text) and use it to open and edit HTML documents
 - Learn to write semantic HTML, including elements, attributes, and nesting
 - Use basic HTML tags including headings, paragraphs, links, and lists
 - Recognize key differences between XHTML and HTML5